chahh9808/chahh9808.github.io/content/publication/mobisys-poster/index.md

 publication_types: ['poster-conference']

 # Publication name and optional abbreviated publication name.
-publication: "The 22nd ACM International Conference on Mobile Systems, Applications, and Services"
+publication: "The 22nd ACM International Conference on Mobile Systems, Applications, and Services (MobiSys '24)"
 publication_short: "MobiSys '24"

 abstract: When deployed in mobile scenarios, deep learning models often suffer from performance degradation due to domain shifts.
 Test-Time Adaptation (TTA) offers a viable solution, but current approaches face latency issues on resource-constrained mobile devices.
 We propose TESLA Time-Efficient Sparse and Lightweight Adaptation strategy for real-time mobile applications, which skips adaptation for specific batches to increase the inference sample rate.
 Our method balances model accuracy and inference speed by accumulating domain-informative samples from non-adapted batches and sparsely adapting them.
 Experiments on edge devices demonstrate competitive accuracy even with sparse adaptation rates, highlighting the effectiveness of our approach in real-time mobile applications.
 Our strategy can seamlessly integrate with existing lightweight adaptation and optimization algorithms, further accelerating inference across diverse mobile systems.